mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 and grav vehicles and finally working on a team that took down starship scofflaws.
-A run-in with her old gang left her with the desire to leave Collace for good and she accepted the contact from First Merchants to search for the far trader Reginald’s Purse, last reported position Vrel, in the Marrakesh subsector of The Beyond.
+A run-in with her old gang left her with the desire to leave Collace for good and she accepted the contact from First Merchants to search for the far trader Reginald's Purse, last reported position Vrel, in the Marrakesh subsector of The Beyond.
 Granted enough middle passage vouchers to take her to Marrakesh itself, she set out alone to make her big score.